 Students may decorate their room with lamps, rugs, bedspreads, posters, and other personalized items as long as it does not damage the room or cause a fire safety hazard.
-Keep in mind that tapestries and other items hung from ceilings are not permitted.
-Keep in mind that when the room is vacated, it must be returned to its original condition.
-Residents in violation of the outlined policies may be subject to disciplinary action and/or damage charges
+Tapestries and other items hung from ceilings are not permitted.
+When the room is vacated, it must be returned to its original condition.
+Residents in violation of the outlined policies may be subject to disciplinary action and/or damage charges.